 The tours last somewhere around 45 minutes?
 If I remember correctly.
 Which I probably don’t.
 What I do remember is being the solo female on a tour of about 20 dudes celebrating a bachelor party.
 Nothing like making a group of strangers uncomfortable using only your presence!

-At the start of your tour you will learn about the process of making beer (the grown-up version, no “yeast farts” here, sorry), the history of beer in Florida and of the Cigar City brand, and they’ll call you out for taking photos while seemingly hiding behind other tour takers.
+At the start of your tour you’ll learn about the process of making beer (the grown-up version, no “yeast farts” here, sorry), the history of beer in Florida and of the Cigar City brand, and they’ll call you out for taking photos while seemingly hiding behind other tour takers.
 I’m just short, I swear!

 As amazing as humans are at what they can do–build pyramids, turn their eyelids inside out, break bricks with their bare hands, work at the mall–I’m even more impressed by what the machines can do.
 Thank you Sesame Street for setting me up for a life content with watching things go swiftly by on an assembly line.

 Cigar City is all about the canning and that makes this beer drinker happy.
-I don’t know at what point canned beers got a bad rap but it was probably started by the same asshole who came up with the term “crazy cat lady.”
+I don’t know at what point canned beers got a bad rap but it was probably started by the same jerk who came up with the term “crazy cat lady.”
 Cans are my favorite beer vessel and for good reason:

-- To keep your yeast farts as fresh and delicious as possible you must keep them away from LIGHT.
+- To keep your yeast farts as fresh and delicious as possible you must keep them away from light.
 Light is the enemy.
 Bottles let light in but cans keep all light out.
 Only at the end do you realize the power of the dark side.

 - Cans are more totable.